20 Haircuts Everyone Should Try, According to Celebrity Hairstylists

 "Although it was made infamous by Twiggy, we've seen this quintessential, classically short style re-created on Michelle Williams, Anne Hathaway, Pink, and Rihanna," says Colette.
 "It's so daring and liberating to chop it all off, but keeping it longer in the front makes for an effortless grow-out period."

-If you've got a round face and are interested in trying a pixie cut, opt for a style that is shorter on the sides with some length on top, since this will create the illusion of lengthening the face.
+If you want to create the illusion of a longer face, opt for a pixie cut that is shorter on the sides with some length on top.

 Ultra-Long